PioneeringPixels/GardenStateOnABudget/README.md

 ## Contribution

-We welcome interest in collaboration and feedback!
+I welcome interest in collaboration and feedback!
 If you have suggestions or would like to discuss potential partnerships, please get in touch.

-## Acknowledgments

-- Special thanks to Fidelity for sponsoring the **Best DEI Hack** and for their commitment to promoting Diversity, Equity, and Inclusion in technology.

 ---